Skip to content

 notion = uno.Session.get_or_create() # if NOTION_TOKEN is set in environment

-contacts_dbs = notion.search_db('Contacts DB')
+contacts_dbs = notion.search_ds('Contacts DB')

 assert [db.title for db in contacts_dbs] == ['Contacts DB']

-contacts_db = notion.search_db('Contacts DB').item()
+contacts_db = notion.search_ds('Contacts DB').item()

-contacts_db = notion.get_db(contacts_db.id)
+contacts_db = notion.get_ds(contacts_db.id)

 assert contacts_db.description == 'Database of all my contacts!'

-Creating a database and adding pages
+Creating a data source and adding pages

 root_page = notion.search_page('Tests').item()

-my_db = notion.create_db(parent=root_page)
+my_db = notion.create_ds(parent=root_page)

 Using the my_db object, we can now set its attributes, e.g.: